Carlos Nuzman: November 2021: Sentenced to 30 years

-Judge Marcelo Bretas, from the 7th federal criminal court in Rio de Janeiro, sentenced the former president of the COB (Olympic Committee of Brazil), Carlos Arthur Nuzman to 30 years, 11 months and eight days in prison for the crimes of passive corruption, organization crime, money laundering and currency evasion.
+Judge Marcelo Bretas, from the 7th federal criminal court in Rio de Janeiro, sentenced the former president of the COB (Olympic Committee of Brazil), Carlos Arthur Nuzman to 30 years, 11 months and eight days in prison for the crimes of passive corruption, organized crime, money laundering and currency evasion.

 The process is the result of the Unfair Play operation, which investigated the purchase of votes to choose Rio as the venue for the 2016 Olympics.
 Nuzman is still free to appeal the decision.
 His defense said the judge convicted him without evidence and that this will be corrected when the court hears the appeal.

 It was the Federal Public Ministry that filed a complaint against the former president of the Olympic Committee of Brazil (COB) Carlos Arthur Nuzman, the former governor of Rio, Sérgio Cabral Filho, the businessman Arthur César de Menezes Soares Filho, the former director of operations of the Rio 2016 committee, Leonardo Gryner, Senegalese athletics leaders Lamine Diack and his son Papa Diack.
-As they reside in France and Senegal, the cases of foreign leaders were dismissed, as occurred with Reu Arthur, who also resides in the United States.
+As they reside in France and Senegal, the legal proceedings against the foreign leaders and the defendant defendant Arthur Soares (who resides in the United States) were separated from Nuzman's case.
+Due to his advanced age and the extensive backlog in the Brazilian appellate court system, Nuzman remained free on bail while his legal team exhausted all multi-tiered constitutional appeals against the 30-year sentence.

+IOC response and reputational impact

+Following Nuzman's arrest in October 2017, the International Olympic Committee provisionally suspended him from the rights, prerogatives and functions deriving from his status as an IOC honorary member and removed him from the coordination commission for the 2020 Summer Olympics.
+The IOC also provisionally suspended the Brazilian Olympic Committee, which had been responsible for Rio's bid.
+This suspension froze all financial subsidies and membership voting rights from the IOC to the COB.
+To avoid punishing innocent competitors, the IOC implemented a specific carve-out clause allowing Brazilian athletes to continue receiving individual training scholarships and to compete under the Brazilian flag at the PyeongChang 2018 Winter Olympics, provided no COB executives were involved.

+The case intensified criticism of the IOC leadership's handling of corruption allegations involving Olympic officials.
+Reuters reported that IOC member Richard Peterkin, who had repeatedly criticized the leadership's response to corruption cases involving IOC members, said that Nuzman's suspension “had to be done” and described the reputational damage to the Olympic movement as “huge”.
+Reuters also noted that IOC president Thomas Bach had awarded Nuzman the Olympic Order in gold, the organisation's highest honour, in August 2016 while praising his work for the Rio Games.